 - We use a secure Cloud-based CRMs and accounts system for managing our customer details and service records.

-We do not seek to collect Personal Information about children in delivering our projects and services or through the CCS website and are committed to protecting the privacy of online visitors under the age of 18.
+We seek parental consent for the collection of Personal Information about children in delivering our projects and services or through the CCS website and are committed to protecting the privacy of online visitors under the age of 16.

 Parents should supervise the online activities of their children, and consider the use of tools available from online services and software providers that help provide child-friendly Internet environments.

 At any time, you have the right to request and view your personal data held by CCS.
 Your rights also include:

 • The right to rectification

 • The right to object